BSc(Hons) Quantity Surveying and Commercial Management (with Foundation Year)

-Placement year (Optional)
+Placement year (if applicable)

-- Strategic Cost Planning
+- International Cost Management

-- Commercial Cost Management
+- Commercial Management

-- Collaborative Practice
+- Collaborative Practice.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.